Elsa Corp Justice Project

 How can I give money?

-Friends and family of Elsa Corp in Australia can donate by using this justgiving page.
+Friends and family of Elsa Corp in Australia can donate by visiting our 2026 justgiving page.
 If you have any queries about the page, please contact Danny, Elsa’s brother (danieltcorp@gmail.com).
 Existing supporters of Butoke may make donations by using the usual bank details and specifying that the payment is for the Elsa Corp Justice Project – or contact Paul Evans (paulevans@blueyonder.co.uk), one of the Charity’s trustees.